erossini/agile/agile/velocity.md

 | 2      | 13           |
 | 3      | 6            |

-Now, if you look at the average velocity, it is 10 story points (sum the story points of the 3 sprints divided by 3 (11+13=6)/3=10).
+Now, if you look at the average velocity, it is 10 story points (sum the story points of the 3 sprints divided by 3 (11+13+6)/3=10).

 >[!NOTE]
 > You need to successfully completed at least 3 sprints to get a better visibility and plan future sprints

-Once the average velocity is calculated, it wil provide you reference on how much user stories can be completed in each sprint in the future.
+Once the average velocity is calculated, it will provide you reference on how much user stories can be completed in each sprint in the future.

 In the example above, the project manager should pick up for next sprints not more that 10 story points.
 With the help of this average velocity, you can be assured that you are not over or under planning your future sprint.

 Also, you can user average velocity for planning releases.
 For example, if you are a product owner, you need to know when you can deliver all the features.
 If you know the team's velocity, you can put all user stories from product backlog and sprint to calculate how many sprint it will take to finish all the features.